Young's Modulus of Beam given Force on Layer Solution

 Young's Modulus of Beam given Force on Layer Formula

-Young's Modulus of Beam = (Force on layer*Radius of neutral layer)/(Distance from neutral layer*Area of Layer)
+Young's Modulus of Beam = (Force on Layer*Radius of Neutral Layer)/(Distance from Neutral Layer*Area of Layer)

 E = (F*R)/(dnl*dA)

-What is meant by bending stress?
+What is meant by Young's Modulus of Elasticity?

 How to Calculate Young's Modulus of Beam given Force on Layer?

 How to calculate Young's Modulus of Beam given Force on Layer using this online calculator?
-To use this online calculator for Young's Modulus of Beam given Force on Layer, enter Force on layer (F), Radius of neutral layer (R), Distance from neutral layer (dnl) & Area of Layer (dA) and hit the calculate button.
+To use this online calculator for Young's Modulus of Beam given Force on Layer, enter Force on Layer (F), Radius of Neutral Layer (R), Distance from Neutral Layer (dnl) & Area of Layer (dA) and hit the calculate button.
 Here is how the Young's Modulus of Beam given Force on Layer calculation can be explained with given input values -> 4.9E-10 = (24*0.002)/(0.012*0.0081).

 FAQ